Your TEDx Logo

 - Typeface: The typeface (Helvetica) is an integral part of our visual identity and should not be changed or substituted.
 Helvetica comes pre-installed on most computers, but if you do not have access to it, use Arial.
 If you have a different version of Helvetica (Helvetica Neue, for example) use the Regular weight of your version.

 - Alignment: The name of your event should always align left in relation to the "TEDx" part of the logo, and should be sized to be exactly the same height as the "TEDx" part of the logo.
-Letter-spacing in the TEDx logo templates is set to 0.
+Tracking in the TEDx logo templates is set to 0.
 Do not adjust this setting.

 - Color: your TEDx event's logo should always include a red "TEDx" and either black or white text for the other words.